Din Amir

 Supported by ISF 977/24

-Our research examines how strategic decisions are made under conditions of competition and pressure using a controlled experiment.
-We measure decision speed under different competitive settings and compare it to the ex-post quality and accuracy of the decisions.
-This allows us to test how the mere presence and varying intensity of competition affect both speed and quality.
-At a broader level, the study aims to inform a more efficient model for allocating organs for transplantation, in which decisions are made faster—reducing the number of expired organs—while maintaining decision quality and safeguarding transplant recipients.
-We analyze tailored performance measures for this experiment and seek to propose a theoretical model that predicts the optimal decision framework for this problem.
+Examines how strategic decisions are made under conditions of competition and pressure using a controlled experiment.
+Measures decision speed under different competitive settings and compares it to the ex-post quality and accuracy of the decisions.
+At a broader level, the study aims to inform a more efficient model for allocating organs for transplantation, in which decisions are made faster while maintaining decision quality and safeguarding transplant recipients.